seanpmaxwell/Trool/README.md

 will be `600`, if the option is `"Regular"`, the price will be `70`.

 - And that's how Trool works!
-If you need to change the price for a Regular or Seasonal ticket over time without buggin your engineers, just have the product-owners make updates to the spreadsheet :)
+If you need to change the price for a Regular or Seasonal ticket over time without bugging your engineers, just have the product-owners (or whoever) make updates to the spreadsheet :)
 <br>